IdeaCentre Q series: Q150

 Released in 2010, the IdeaCentre Q150 was a nettop like its predecessors: the Q100 and the Q110.
 In its review of the nettop, SlashGear described it as “a great little media PC that serves up high definition content with minimal fuss.”

 The single core Intel Atom processor found in 2009's Q-series nettops was replaced by the Intel Atom D510 processor, with two cores at 1.66 GHz.
-The nettop also included 2GB DDR2 RAM, a 500GB hard disk drive, and NVIDIA Nvidia Ion 2 graphics with support for DirectX 10.
+The nettop also included 2 GB DDR2 RAM, a 500 GB hard disk drive, and NVIDIA Nvidia Ion 2 graphics with support for DirectX 10.

 Unlike its predecessors, the Q150 also included Wi-Fi b/g/n.
 Ports on the nettop were available for HDMI, VGA, two USB, Ethernet, and audio input and output.
 A stand was provided to support the nettop, and a VESA mount was provided as an alternative, so the nettop could be kept behind a TV or a monitor.

 PCMag received the Q150 positively, calling it “one of the smallest full-featured PCs” and saying, “The Lenovo IdeaCentre Q150 is designed to be dropped on a desk or bolted behind an HDTV.
 It's one of the best web video/photo/music media consumption devices out there, once you've hooked up to a big screen.”
 PCMag gave the nettop a rating of four out of five stars as well as an Editor's Choice award.